Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Anytime during the Sprint.
 - [ ] Never.
 It is the sole responsibility of the Product Owner to refine the Product Backlog.
 - [ ] Only during Refinement sessions planned by the Product Owner.
-- [ ] As Part 1 of Sprint Planning
+- [ ] As Part 1 of Sprint Planning.

 _[⬆ Back to Top](#table-of-contents)_